marco-buratto/lampone-pi/README.md

 \
 Live build: create a ISO for a generic live Debian arm64 system**

-Live building a minimal OS is now trivial; on the qemu system:
+Live building a minimal test OS is now trivial; on the qemu system:

     mkdir live
     cd live/